How to Hack a Hardware Wallet

 Our Military Strength Security Chip: Secure Element

 This type of chip is found in high-end security solutions like passports and credit cards and is designed to resist incredibly sophisticated attacks.
 As one of the chips with the world’s highest levels of security, Ledger wallets with the Secure Element are resistant to all sorts of malicious things like fault injections, laser attacks, electromagnetic tampering, and power glitches.
-(Fun fact!
-Ledger wallets are the only hardware devices that use SE chips.)

 The Custom Operating System: BOLOS

 Most hardware wallets don’t really use an operating system at all, but it is an incredibly important part of the overall security infrastructure.
 Commonly, hardware wallet providers operate their wallets using one single, overall application for all the different accounts: we call this a monolithic approach.
 Why is this an issue?
 It means if one application is compromised, the rest of the applications are also impacted.

 To mitigate this, Ledger uses a custom-built OS – BOLOS – that takes a multi-application approach that keeps applications and systems isolated from one another, ensuring that if any vulnerability ever did occur in one application, its effects would be isolated.

 The team of hackers: The Donjon

 Contrary to popular belief, not all hackers are bad.
 There are hackers that exist that use their powers for good.
 We call them white hat hackers and they’ve got a set of special skills that are used to pinpoint problems in security systems and address them to ensure that system stays airtight.
 Basically, they exist to find the problems so that malicious hackers (the black hat crew) don’t.